How to Spend 48 hours in Porto

 Porto has a variety of dining options ranging from wine and tapas bars, meat and seafood, to budget-friendly vegetarian restaurants.

-DaTerra vegetarian restaurant is a great lunch spot offering an all you can eat buffet including dessert.
+DaTerra vegetarian restaurant is a great lunch spot offering an all-you-can-eat buffet, including dessert.
 Pricing is extremely affordable ranging from 6€-10€ depending on the time of day.

-Zenith brunch and cocktail bar is the perfect combination of healthy and tasty with vegan and vegetarian options available.
-Their menu includes specialty coffee, eggs benedict, acai/smoothie bowls, and pancakes many of which are Instagram worthy especially the Oreo stack.
+Zenith brunch and cocktail bar is the perfect combination of healthy and tasty, with vegan and vegetarian options available.
+Their menu includes specialty coffee, eggs benedict, acai/smoothie bowls, and pancakes, many of which are Instagram-worthy, especially the Oreo stack.

 Ostras & Coisas is a local Seafood and Mediterranean restaurant perfect for a date night.
-The menu consists of starters such as seafood ravioli, tartar, and seafood cream soup however I recommend ordering a bottle of wine and choosing a variety of clams, shrimp, and, mussels to share.
+The menu consists of starters such as seafood ravioli, tartar, and seafood cream soup; however, I recommend ordering a bottle of wine and choosing a variety of clams, shrimp, and, mussels to share.
 Everything is brought out on a seafood platter with lemon wedges and is fresh and delicious.
 Once you’re done here, head over to Capela Incomum to end the night.

 Capela Incomum: The name of this wine bar means “uncommon chapel”, and it is indeed peculiar since it’s located in a 16th-century chapel.
 The altar remains, but that is the venue’s only link to its religious past.
 Due to its small space, it’s the perfect place to get cozy with your date, order a drink, and head outside to enjoy it under the night sky.

 Aduela Taberna-Bar offers both food and drinks and is a cool spot to enjoy with friends.
-It’s an oddly-shaped yellow building that divides the streets R. Das Oliveiras and R. de Sá de Noronha, so it’s easy to spot.
+It’s an oddly shaped yellow building that divides the streets R. Das Oliveiras and R. de Sá de Noronha, so it’s easy to spot.
 The interior is small so most people order their drinks and head outdoors.
 If you’re unable to find a table don’t worry most people just stand in small groups surrounding the bar.

 where to stay